matchlessNostril/MulMeokNyang/README.md

 <img src="https://github.com/user-attachments/assets/7a2189d9-8aab-4cfd-953b-40792d131f1a" alt="5_FindPw" width="400"/>

-- If you have forgotten your password, click on the "Forgot Password" button to proceed with SMS verification.
+- If you have forgotten your password, click on the "Find Password" button to proceed with SMS verification.
 After that, your password will be sent to the corresponding email.

 ### 4️⃣ User Profile Registration